 inspection...if the car fails inspection, it cannot be used for the test).

 - See all of the vehicle safety requirements described at Driving Test

-If your vehicle does not meet these requirements, provide a vehicle that does or
+If your vehicle does not meet these requirements, provide a vehicle at your "scheduled test

-rental agreement as an authorized driver.
-You must show proof that the rental vehicle is
+agreement as an authorized driver.
+You must show proof that the rental vehicle is covered by liability